Open http://localhost:3000

 Web UI

-A local web dashboard for visual search, document browsing, editing, and AI-powered answers.
+A local knowledge workspace for visual search, cross-collection browsing, graph exploration, safe editing, and AI-powered answers.

 gno serve